PierreEVEN/HeadlessEngine/README.md

 - Execute `./Build.sh` (will download dependencies and generate project files)

 - Then build & run. (project files are located into the `./temp` directory)

-That's all

-> note : I don't guarantee it can be used as an external library for the moment.